 Social sector – the part of the economy characterized by organizations whose goals and responsibilities are the maintenance and development of the common/public good through the acquisition, transformation and allocation of public property, goods and services.

 Private sector – the part of the economy characterized by businesses whose goals and responsibilities are the maintenance and development of private wealth through the acquisition, transformation and trading of personal property.
-In most legal environments, they can adopt generic for-profit legal structures meant to regulate ownership rights and responsibilities among stockholders and creditors as well as general liability.
+In most legal environments, they can adopt generic “for-profit” legal structures meant to regulate ownership rights and responsibilities among stockholders and creditors as well as general liability.

 Social impact – the addition, preservation, or reduction of value for a common good and/or target beneficiary.
 (In social sector literature, social impact is mainly used to connote a positive benefit.)